smdogroup/tacs/docs/source/examples/Example-Plate.rst

 Plate under static load
 ***********************
+.. note:: The script for this example can be found under the `examples/plate/` directory.

 This problem will show how to use some of pytacs more advanced load setting procedures.
 The nominal case is a 1m x 1m flat plate.
 The perimeter of the plate is fixed in